mohamedallam13/gas-invoices-tool/README.md

 ## Features

 * Library that generates HTML modules and components that later is used to create the page elements
+* Accepts different types of invoices with different conditions
-* Form can add new rows and remove rows dynamically
+* Form can add new rows and remove rows dynamically for one type of invoices
 * Submits form response to the Google Apps Script backend which then writes into Google sheets